Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan/README.md

 ![Spiderfoot_Access_2](Images/Spiderfoot_Access_2.png)

-Paste "**AS-Incident-Spiderfoot-Scan**" into the principal search box and click the option that appears.
+Paste "**AS-Incident-Account-Spiderfoot-Scan**" into the principal search box and click the option that appears.
 Click "**Next**" towards the bottom of the page.

 ![Spiderfoot_Access_3](Images/Spiderfoot_Access_3.png)